 Microwriting can hone your skills unlike anything else.

 Before I started this semester, I wasn’t really a Twitter person.
 Now I can’t seem to stay away from it.
 The character limit constantly entices me to push my writing abilities, and it teaches me good word count discipline as well.
 Hashtags like #1LineWed, FridayPhrases (#FP for short), and #amwriting help me tell a complete story in just a handful of words.
-That ability transfers over into my novel, helping me recognise what’s overwritten so I can trim it down.
+That ability transfers over into my novel, helping me recognize what’s overwritten so I can trim it down.

 And there you have it — some writing tips I picked up from the last leg of my academic journey.